CarterSnich/firefox-xtra-compact/README.md

 # Firefox Xtra Compact

 Aiming to make Firefox more compact to give a tiny bit more web view area for low-screen devices.
+*Note: Tested only on XFCE (Linux).*

 ![screenshot](1.png)